On a cold, snowy day in December, Mr. Nielson and I were in his truck,

 How could we go see a movie after hearing this tragic news?

-Months later after the funeral and when the media had died down some,
+Months later, after the funeral and when the media had died down,

 Christian and I met Alissa and Robbie Parker for lunch in downtown Salt Lake City.

-We listened as they talked about how much they missed their sweet daughter Emilie.
+We listened as they discussed how much they missed their sweet daughter Emilie.

 of finding out that their daughter was among the 20 children killed in

 I cried the whole way home in the car because I was so heartsick.